Mongoose

 # Testing

-The package @tsed/testing-mongoose (opens new window) allows you to test your server with a memory database.
+The @tsed/testcontainers-mongo (opens new window) package allows you to test your code using the TestContainers (opens new window) library.

 # Testing API